StanfordBDHG/HealthGPT/README.md

 ## TODOs

-- [ ] stream GPT responses to the client in order to hide latency
+- [ ] stream GPT responses to the client in order to hide latency (currently broken in the Swift [OpenAI])(https://github.com/MacPaw/OpenAI/issues/14) module)
 - [ ] store the API key in a config/plist file (or generally in a more secure way)
 - [ ] enable users to disconnect health data streams at will
 - [ ] provide support for more HealthKit types